-Leadsbridge’s Custom Audience sync tool helps you to automatically sync your audience from your favorite CRM, such as HubSpot, Marketo, and MailChimp to Facebook.
+LeadsBridge’s Audience Targeting tool helps you automatically sync your audience from your favorite CRM, such as HubSpot, Marketo, ActiveCampaign, Pardot, MailChimp, and many more to Facebook.
 It collects information of your customers such as the email address, phone number, first and last name, city, country, etc and as much information as you want.
-This will save you time and effort in uploading it manually.
+This will save you time and effort, compared to uploading it manually.

 The Custom Audience Sync tool helps to keep your audience lists updated regularly whenever someone subscribes or unsubscribes.
 This helps to reduce ad spend and increases quality ad delivery.
-Also, with the tool, you can create a value-based Lookalike Audiences.
-You can feed one custom audience for your campaigns with different sources by adding them together in the same audience.
+Also, with this tool, you can create value-based Lookalike Audiences.
+You can join data coming from different sources to create a single custom audience for your campaigns.
 You can also use different integrations such as two different CRMs or different segments of the same integration to produce two lists of your customer’s platform.
 You can segment all your contacts by filtering them based on different conditions.
 This is especially useful for businesses with big lists or when you want to retarget only a segment of your audience and exclude other contacts from the list.

 Below is how to create a custom audience based on Lifetime Value with the LeadsBridge Custom Audience Sync tool.

-Before you start, make sure to connect your CRM in the integration area shown below.
+Before you start, make sure to connect your CRM in the integration area as shown below.

 There are four steps involved in creating a custom audience through LeadsBridge.
 They are:

 a.
 Log into your LeadsBridge account and click on Facebook suite.

 b.
 Select custom audiences.
 If you have custom audiences available, choose the appropriate one.
 If not, click on Add New to add a new audience.

 c.
 Select the Facebook Ad account you want to use for the Custom Audience.
 If there are no accounts added, simply click on the “Add Ad Account” button and click next.